FlorianQNT/6G-Simultaneous-Sensing-Communication-WinLab-summer-internship-2025/README.md

 The goal of this project is to be able to detect and classify object while using a camera and/or a radar.<br>

-We started by doing it only with a camera.<br>
+# We started by doing it only with a camera.<br>
 For this, we used the Deep-Learning algorithm called YOLO (You Only Look Once).<br>
+YOLO was firstly created by Joseph Redmaon in 2015.
+He made 3 version.<br>
+The versions that came after are made by other researchers and we can find all version after YOLOv3 on ultralytics website.<br>
+The version we are using is YOLOv8 witch is available since january 2023.<br>
+This algorithm is trained on multiple dataset and is considered one of the best for real time object detection.<br>

-With the camera, we focused on detecting and classifying human and chair although it would work with every class from COCO.<br>
+With the camera, we focused on detecting and classifying human and chair although it would work with every class from COCO dataset.<br>
 The camera that we used is a ZED 2i.
 It was on a desktop with those specs:<br>
 -CPU:Intel Core i9-14900KF 3.20GHz<br>
 -GPU:NVIDIA GeForce RTX 4080 SUPER 16Gb<br>